 More than just a social organization, PGSA is here to help you navigate Knoxville, your graduate program, your department, the university, and grad school in general.
 We also proudly serve our fellow graduate students as a liaison to the faculty and administration, both in the department and out.
 If you have any concerns or suggestions, please contact any of us directly or submit something anonymously via the portal at the bottom of this page.
-You can also find out about upcoming events on our Facebook page and, coming soon, on our webpage.
-And as always – Go Vols!!!
+You can also find out about upcoming events on our Facebook page.
+As always – Go Vols!!!

 Brittany Coppinger – Vice President

-I am a 4th year experimental (biology) PhD student working with Dr. Todd Freeberg.
+I am a 5th year experimental (biology) PhD student working with Dr. Todd Freeberg.
 I study animal behavior, specifically animal communication and social behavior.
-My dissertation investigates the different social variables that influence the way groups of Carolina chickadees (and related birds) communicate with each other.
-Last year, I served as Secretary for PGSA, and I am excited to continue to work towards enhancing the graduate student experience in our department.
+My dissertation work investigates different social variables that influence the way groups of Carolina chickadees (and related birds) communicate with each other.
+When I’m not out in the field or in the lab, I enjoy watching football (go Steelers!) and cuddling with my dog!
+I served as Secretary for PGSA during the Fall 2016 – Spring 2017, and Vice President from Fall 2017 – Spring 2018.
+As president, I am excited to continue to work towards enhancing the graduate student experience in our department.
 Go Vols!